nonie186/airbnb-clone-project/README.md

 # Feature-Driven Development:
 Identify and describe core features of the application, focusing on their relevance to the user experience and business logic.

+## Feature Breakdown

+This section outlines the core features of the Airbnb Clone application.
+Each feature mirrors essential functionality found in real-world booking platforms, contributing to a seamless and secure user experience.

+### **User Management**

+Enables registration, login, and role-based access for guests and hosts.
+This feature secures user data with encrypted credentials and provides tailored dashboards depending on the user’s role (e.g., managing bookings or listings).

+### **Property Management**

+Allows hosts to create, update, and delete property listings with details like title, description, price, and location.
+It ensures properties are easily discoverable and manageable, forming the core of the platform’s listing system.

+### **Booking System**

+Facilitates guests in booking available properties for specific date ranges.
+It includes status tracking (e.g., pending, confirmed, cancelled), conflict checking, and booking history—ensuring a smooth and reliable reservation flow.

+### **Review System**

+Enables guests to leave feedback and rate their stay after a booking.
+This feature fosters trust between users by promoting transparency and quality through public reviews and ratings.

+### **Payment Integration**

+Manages secure payments for bookings, capturing essential transaction details like amount, method, and status.
+This feature ensures seamless and trustworthy financial transactions between guests and hosts.

+### **API Security**

+Implements authentication and authorization mechanisms (e.g., JWT tokens, role checks) to protect endpoints.
+This ensures only verified users can perform sensitive operations like creating properties or processing payments.

+### 🚀 **CI/CD Integration**

+Leverages GitHub Actions for continuous integration and deployment, automating testing and release processes.
+It ensures quick delivery of new features and fixes while maintaining stability across environments.

 # API Security Fundamentals:
 Implement and document key security measures to safeguard application data and ensure secure transactions.